-Sub-criterion 1(iii) continued (Ref: 3.4.3a)
+Sub-criterion 1(iii) continued (Ref: 3.4.3a) The minimum standard can be increased by:

-- o requiring that a higher number (e.g. at least two) of the contractor and/or its managerial staff and/or its subcontractor's staff have a specific level of health and safety training in design, or - evidence that they have the appropriate Health and Safety qualifications, and experience equivalent to that level in the context of design, relevant to the size, nature and complexity of the project.
+- o requiring that a higher number (e.g. at least two) of the contractor and/or its managerial staff and/or its subcontractor's staff have a specific level of health and safety training in design, or - o evidence that they have the appropriate Health and Safety qualifications, and experience equivalent to that level in the context of design, relevant to the size, nature and complexity of the project.
 That is provided such a minimum standard is proportionate to the needs of the contract and is not discriminatory.